 If the car park is full there is an independently operated car park nearby at Cornwall Road.

 Blue Badge holders

-Blue Badge holders and those with access requirements can be dropped off at the top of Theatre Avenue (the road between the British Film Institute and the National Theatre), where a temporary accessible entrance has been created, before parking in the car park; there will be a very limited number of spaces for oversized vehicles only above ground.
-The avenue to the east of the National and Blue Badge riverfront parking is now closed to the public due to heavy construction traffic (other than vehicles exiting the car park).
+Blue Badge holders and those with access requirements can be dropped off at the top of Theatre Avenue (the road between the British Film Institute and the National Theatre), before parking in the car park; there will be a very limited number of spaces for oversized vehicles only above ground.

-When attending a performance, or dining at our restaurant, Blue Badge holders can park anywhere in the car park and there are spaces near the lifts reserved for use by disabled people.
+When attending a performance, or dining at an NT restaurant, Blue Badge holders can park anywhere in the car park and there are spaces near the lifts reserved for use by disabled people.
 There is a ramped entrance with semi-automatic doors to the basement foyer and lifts.